MilKris666/DCS-BIOS-socat-reset/README.md

    This ensures the script stays in the background and doesn’t pop up on screen.

 4. **Start the PowerShell script before launching DCS.**
    There’s no need to manually run `multiple-com-ports.cmd`, since the PowerShell script handles everything automatically once the mission starts.
+   It takes about 5 to 10 seconds in-game until the Arduinos start working.

 ---